syaacob/pokemon-viewer/README.md

 ### Guides

-spring-boot  required java 21 to run. to run unit test and integration test, it's required to docker. otherwise test will fail. backend service is running on port 8080.
+spring-boot  required java 21 to run. docker are required to run unit test and integration test. otherwise test will fail. backend service is running on port 8080.

 #### to run backend execute